sci-ndp/kafka-kraft/README.md

 ## TLS options: self-signed vs public CA

-### Using the bundled self-signed dev certs
+### Using a self-signed dev bundle
-- Already present under `certs/`; best for local/testing.
-Clients must trust `certs/ca.crt` and usually set `ssl.endpoint.identification.algorithm=none` unless you regenerate with proper SANs.
+- Place or generate it under `certs/` (symlinked).
+Clients must trust your `ca.crt` and usually set `ssl.endpoint.identification.algorithm=none` unless you include proper SANs.

 ### Regenerate self-signed bundle with your DNS/IP
 1) Place certs outside the repo and symlink (example):